TechxArtisanStudio/Openterface/docs/letter/kvm-go-influencer-invit.md

 **For your content, feel free to:**

-* Use whatever format fits your style—video, written review, social posts
+* Use whatever format fits your style: video, written review, social posts
 * Test it in the kinds of situations your audience would relate to
-* Try it with different devices and operating systems
+* Try it with different host/target devices and operating systems
-* Pay attention to video quality and portability
+* Pay attention to our new features, such as its new design from, 4K and portability
-* Compare it to similar tools if that’s something you usually do

 **About the schedule:**